 - Mild fever

-- Small swelling at injection site
+- Small swelling at injection site (monitor with the 3-2-1 rule above)

 Contact your vet if you notice: